haondt/talos/README.md

 #### Registry Throttling

 Some container registries have limits on how often you can pull from them.
-You can feed this info to Talos, and it will limit how often it pushes an update that will cause a pull from one of those image registries.
+Talos can enforce these limits to prevent excessive pulls.

 ```json
 {